The following faculty policies help to guide and ensure excellence in our Maranatha Online courses.

 - Because online teaching is much more of a one-on-one teaching experience, the pay scale reflects this variable workload.
 Try our salary calculator.

 - The pay rate is higher for the first 15 students in the course to compensate for course preparation.
-The percentage of revenue the faculty receives reflects only course management.
-That is, pay is highest for the first 15 students.

 - Highest earned degree